dyhes/zulip/templates/zerver/help/organize-the-streams-sidebar.md

 Nevertheless, over time, it's easy to end up with more streams than you have room for in the left sidebar.

-Zulip tries to help by automatically pushes inactive streams to the bottom.
+Aloha tries to help by automatically pushes inactive streams to the bottom.

-Zulip automatically moves inactive streams to the bottom
+Aloha automatically moves inactive streams to the bottom

 ## Related articles